Abishevs/abishevs.dev/content/about.md

 When I'm not coding or tinkering with electronics, I like  to dive into a good book (often in Swedish, English sometimes Russian).

+- My favorite book is Hail Mary by Andy Weir (Author of The Martian)

 ## Let's Connect

 I'm always open to discussing new projects, tech ideas, or potential collaborations.
 Feel free to [contact me](/contact) or connect with me on [LinkedIn](https://www.linkedin.com/in/eduards-abishevs-b5b584202/).